-Exchanging your ticket, ticket types, flexible pricing, discounts: read more about our sales and delivery terms.
+Read more about exchanging your ticket, ticket types, flexible pricing, discounts and our sales and delivery terms.

 Press bulletins, photos and tickets, interview requests and PR staff contact details.

-The Opera House is easily accessible by car, by public transport and even by bicycle.
+The Opera House is easily accessible by car, public transport and even bicycle.